PhoenixTales/phoenix-docs/lore/geography.md

 ### Sendar

 Only mentioned in the Comic.
 Milten is coming from here.
 It could be a city, a region or even a realm.
 We prefer to explain it as a single specific province in the east of Myrtana.

+### Laran

+Only mentioned in an ingame book, that is written by "Barthos von Laran".
+Most likely a myrtanian city.

+### Thyria

+Only mentioned in the Sequel in form of the weapon of Thora, described as a "Thryrianischer Kampfstab" (Thyrian Battlestaff), therefore used by us as a name for the home of the Amazons.

+### Syriana

+Syriana (or in German Syrianien) is deduced from an item in the game, described as "Syrianisches Öl" (Syrianian Oil).
+Might be a region, a province, an entire realm, we don't know more.

 ### Western Provinces